Diocesan Celebration Scheduled

 Natural Family Planning Calendar

-A Marquette Method session in English is set for Saturday, Nov.
-8 at 1:00pm at the Diocesan Pastoral Center, 4512 NE 24th Ave., Amarillo.
+A Marquette Method sessions in English is set for Saturday, March 14 at 1:00pm, in the Conference Center of the Diocesan Pastoral Center, 4512 NE 24th Ave., Amarillo.
 For more details or to register, please contact Dr. Faye Usala at 806-683-5561 or via email, [email protected].

 An online, Sympto-Thermal self-paced NFP class in either English or Spanish can be accessed at ccli.org.
 Cost of the class is $170, plus shipping.
 The class lasts approximately two months, according to Jennifer Wagner.
 Learn more about the course by calling Wagner at 806-433-9561.